Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

-All semilattices in this paper will be join (rather than meet) semilattices, so we may omit the word `join' and just call this a \emph{complete semilattice} henceforth. \item If $(\ns X,\leq)$ is a complete semilattice then we may write
+All the semilattices we consider will be join (rather than meet) semilattices, so we may omit the word `join' and just call this a \emph{complete semilattice} henceforth. \item If $(\ns X,\leq)$ is a complete semilattice then we may write

 By the least upper bound property, $\tbot_{\ns X}\leq x$ for every $x\in\ns X$. \item If $(\ns X,\leq)$ is a complete semilattice then we may write

 By the least upper bound property, $x\leq \ttop_{\ns X}$ for every $x\in\ns X$. \end{enumerate*} \end{defn}